techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Python/Variables.md

 ##  Key Terms

 Python reserved words:
-These are words that has a meaning to Python and if you use them as variables, it will cause confusion and the code won't work:
+These are words that has a meaning to Python and if you use them as variables, it will cause confusion and the code won't work

+Operator - +, -, x and other mathematical signs that perform functions in the code

+Concatenation -